browserengineering/book/book/scripts.md

 ```

 Debugging these issues is not easy, because all these calls between
-Python and JS get pretty complicated. *Because* these bugs are hard,
+Python and JavaScript get pretty complicated. *Because* these bugs are hard,
 it's worth approaching debugging systematically and gathering a lot of
 information before attempting a fix.